istio/istio.io/content/en/docs/reference/config/analysis/ist0134/index.md

   resolution: DNS
 {{< /text >}}

-another example of this analyzer is when you have ServiceEntry with TCP protocol and missing addresses:
+another example of this analyzer is when you have a ServiceEntry with TCP protocol and missing addresses:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3